 Image: Scene from news program with caption "disability benefit cheat caught delivering takeaway"

-People with disabilities are measured against a usually atypical example.
+People with disability are measured against a usually atypical example.
 As blind blogger Elsa Henry says she is accused of “not being blind enough” because she does not measure up to the ultimate stereotyped blind model, Helen Keller, who was both totally blind and deaf (only about 18% of people with vision loss have no sight at all).

-It is usual to find people with a disability who are only interviewed if they have obvious disabilities.
+It is usual to find people with disability who are only interviewed if they have obvious disabilities.

 Another approach is to be “disabled for a day” like the Irish rugby stars that decided to take the streets of Dublin in wheelchairs in the Irish Rugby Wheelchair Challenge (screened on RTE 3) to show how difficult it is to get around.
-This reinforces a view that disability is only real if it is highlighted by credible famous people and that ordinary people with disabilities are invisible and can’t speak for themselves.
+This reinforces a view that disability is only real if it is highlighted by credible famous people and that ordinary people with disability are invisible and can’t speak for themselves.

 Examples of programs featuring invisible disability

 There are a few programs that include characters with an invisible (at first) disability.